 We did reinvest in another Mi-Fi and pre-paid for a few months of service, but the service again cut off within five months.
 At this point, we didn’t feel the financial hit was worth the risk, so we started to look at other options.

-The campground we were staying in when our Mi-Fi died had free Wi-Fi for guests, which were mainly winter snowbirds.
+The campground we were staying in when our Mi-Fi died had free Wi-Fi for guests, who were mainly winter snowbirds.
 Our location within the park was good, as we were very close to an internet antenna tower.

 Getting free internet access did work for a bit, but sometimes emails or other critical needs made it clear we needed to pursue a more convenient and reliable solution so we didn’t have to limit our internet time to late nights.